COLUMBUS (WCMH) — On a day that Ohio reported a record number of new COVID-19 cases, it also reported a record number of new cases in schools.

 Schools report cases to ODH on Tuesdays to be announced to the public on Thursdays.
 (More information on the data in the dropdown below.)

-Schools report cases among students and staff to ODH on Tuesdays, and ODH releases numbers on Thursdays at 2 p.m.
-However, the numbers a school reports to ODH may not be as recent as Tuesday.
+Schools report cases among students and staff to ODH on Tuesdays, reflecting the week ending on the previous Sunday.
+ODH releases numbers on Thursdays at 2 p.m.

 ODH reports “new” and “cumulative” cases.
 Cases only move over to “cumulative” once the person is no longer COVID-positive.
-This means the number of “new” cases each week is not guaranteed to be the weekly difference between “cumulative” totals.
+NBC4’s count of new cases every week reflects the change in “cumulative” cases.
 More info

 A number of large Central Ohio school districts this week continue to lead the state in cumulative cases.
 Olentangy Local Schools (96 cases), South-Western City Schools (76) and Dublin City Schools (64) rank 1-3.